-JERRY GREENBERG FIRST TASTED grass-fed wagyu in 2010.
-He was in Hawaii, scouting for fish to serve at SUGARFISH, the restaurant he co-founded with the legendary sushi chef Kazunori Nozawa and the rest of the Sushi Nozawa team in 2008.
+The first time Jerry Greenberg tasted grass-fed Wagyu was in 2010.
+He was in Hawaii, scouting for fish to serve at SUGARFISH, the restaurant he co-founded with the legendary sushi chef Kazunori Nozawa and his son Tom Nozawa, Lele Massimini, Cameron Broumand and Clement Mok in 2008.

 Jerry is renowned for his high standards when it comes to fish, but his relationship with steak is equally intense.
-It began in 2000 when he was traveling in the South of France and ate a steak at a restaurant called La Chaumiere.
-“The steak was perfectly executed,” Jerry remembers.
-“A dark sear, red throughout, but with a warm center, and the perfect level of salt.”
+It began in 2000 when he was traveling in the South of France (for more on his Journey click here).

 MARK SCHATZKER’s STEAK JOURNEY began in 1997 when a whole tenderloin from Argentina, grilled on a beach in Chile, changed the course of his life.
 Mark asked what he thought was a simple question: Why was that steak so good?
 Answering it took more than a decade and resulted in his first book, Steak: One Man’s Search for the World’s Tastiest Piece of Beef.